Code-Institute-Submissions/Memory-Game-23/README.md

 The site's users are people who are trying to improve their hand eye coordination, cognitive skills, or simply just looking to kill a few minutes with a bit of fun.

-The sites creators intention is the same as the user.
+The sites creators’ intention is the same as the user.

-It’s a very simple UX idea having only one page, with a email contact link to the creator at the bottom.
+It’s a very simple UX idea having only one page, with an email contact link to the creator at the bottom.

 Some thoughts I had before designing my site;

-* What information was relevant for the user
+* What information was relevant for the user?
-* How many unknown variables would I use
+* How many unknown variables would I use?
-* What does the user need for the game to be fun
+* What does the user need for the game to be fun?
-* How will I challenge the user
+* How will I challenge the user?

 ### Design

 * Colour Scheme
-    * The colour scheme I used was is 3 colours, black, red and white, to match the colours used in common deck of cards, and a background color of grey.
+    * The colour scheme I used was is 3 colours, black, red and white, to match the colours used in common deck of cards, and a background colour of grey.
 * Typography
-    * The main draw to the site is the images so I kept the font to default Sans Sarif
+    * The main draw to the site is the images so I kept the font to default Sans Serif
 * Imagery
     * The imagery I decided on was a common deck of cards, it's universal and most people will have seen them before
 * Wireframes
     * Links to my initial Wireframe design is in the “Wireframe” folder in my repository.

 ## Features

-Each of the 5 pages has a universal header for the navigation of the site.
-It is made up of 3 columns.
-The middle column is the bands logo and links back to the home page.
-The side columns have 2 buttons in each and link to the other pages on the site.

-Each of the 5 pages has a universal footer that leads to the band’s social media pages.

-The Home page (index.html) is used to describe what the band do, has 2 customer reviews, and gives contact details on how to book them for a gig.
-I embeded a video from Youtube of the band.

-The Gigs page is a simple design of splitting the section into 2 columns and using a heading of the Month/Year on the left of the page and a list of Dates and Venues then down the right hand side of the page.

-The Merch page took a bit of thinking on my part as the band itself doesn’t actually sell merchandise so I went and looked at The Killers website for inspiration which just had a list of links to the sites that sold their merchandise so I used the same idea but had three separate links.
-Records linked to HMV, Clothes linked to Pennys, and Memorabilia linked to a memorabilia site.

-The Band page is a simple design also of a 4 rows, each split into 2 columns, one for a photo and another for a quick name, instrument, and description of each member.

-The Contact page is a form consisting of a name, email and message text input and a button to send the message.
+* From the "Project Example Idea 2" it suggested to "Build a simple single-player pattern-matching memory game." so that was the goal of my site.

+* I choose cards as most people are familiar and have seen this type of game before.

+* As I went along I realised that just in case the page ever broke down or was inoperable that there was no way of the user to notify me, hence I added an email link to the footer.

 ### Existing Features

-* Header (on each page) – allows users on each page to navigate the website, by having them select buttons to go to each page on the site.
-* Footer (on each page) – allows users on each page to navigate to the bands social media sites which will open on a separate tab.
-* Home page (index.html) – allows the users to see the band in action by clicking an embedded video of the band from Youtube.
-* Merch page (merch.html) – allows the users to be redirected to sites which open on new tabs where the user can buy band merchandise.
-* The Gigs page (gigs.html) – allows the users to see when and where the band are playing in the upcoming months.
-* The Band page (band.html) – allows the users to get to know the band members.
-* The Contact page (contact.html) – allows the users to contact the band through use of a form.
+* Header – displays the title, reset button, amount of moves and time in seconds.

+* Game Area - is the area (div) between the header and footer that the cards are displayed on

+* Cards - I started with an idea of 8 cards, 16 in total, as this would give a nice game area and would be aesthetically pleasing

+* Footer – contains my name and a way to contact me

 ### Features Left to Implement

-* Header (on each page) – I’d like to make this shrink and stick to the top of the window when users scroll down on each page.
-* The Contact page (contact.html) – I’d actually like to test this form and get it working to a actual email address.
+* A start page describing the game, how to play and start button.

+* A scoring system - as I worked through the design I thought there should a difficulty option setting, a drop down menu with easy - 16 cards, normal - 36 cards, and hard - 36 cards with the flip back timer set to 200.

+* A modal with a name, return email, and message input so that if the user is contacting me they can just type their message directly without having to open there emails on another tab.

 ## Technologies Used